 These activities include:

-- PA assists FLC Engineers Without Borders by helping to organize its annual fundraising event and to broaden its financial support base while publicizing the organization in the community.
-EWB provides hands-on opportunities for students from all college departments to plan, design, and carry out sustainable water/sanitation projects in remote third world communities.
+- PA assists the Village Aid Project by helping to organize its annual fundraising event and to broaden its financial support base while publicizing the organization in the community.
+VAP provides hands-on opportunities for students from all college departments to plan, design, and carry out sustainable water/sanitation projects in remote third world communities.
 Click here to learn more about the Village Aid Project.

 - PA assists FLC Student Affairs in providing a welcoming presence for students and parents during fall orientation and spring recruiting.